Weighted Erd\H{o}s-Kac Theorems via Computing Moments: Main Results

-for every $m\in\N$, that for certain additive functions $f$, the distribution of $f(n)$ is approximately Gaussian with mean $A(x)$ and variance $B(x)$.
-More precisely, the limiting distribution of the normalization $(f(n)-A(x))/\sqrt{B(x)}$ of $f(n)$ is standard Gaussian.
+for every $m\in\N$, that for certain additive functions $f$, the limiting distribution of the normalization $(f(n)-A(x))/\sqrt{B(x)}$ is standard Gaussian.
 To state our results in a coherent manner, we set $\chi_m\colonequals (1+(-1)^m)/2$, the characteristic function of even integers, and